dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 By design, and setting aside issues of timing, we desire that either the owner or the inheritor of the funds should be able to spend this utxo.
 We assume that the owner has one address, and the inheritor has another.
 To achieve this, we use an advanced CryptoConditions feature that states that either of two addresses can spend the funds.
 This is called a `1of2` CryptoCondition, and it is placed as a logical condition for (?) `vout.0 (?) or the OP_RETURN? vout.n-1`.

 A fee is allocated to `vout.1`.
 This is used as a marker.
-The marker allows a developer to use a special SDK function <!-- what function? -->  SetCCunspents() to create a list of all initial transactions for the module.
+The marker allows a developer to use a special SDK function <!-- what function? --><!--dimxy5 added:-->  SetCCunspents() to create a list of all initial transactions for the module.

 As usual, out of the remaining amount of our initial utxo, we need to send all that we desire to keep to our `change` address.